speirsluke/responsive-news-reader/README.md

 # Responsive News Reader

 Let's create a responsive news reader website.
 To get the latest news the app will display we are going to use [News API](https://newsapi.org/).
-As with the Weather and Unsplash APIs, you will need to register with the service to obtain an API key.
+You will need to register with the service to obtain an API key.

 ## Objectives